sara-sabr/ITStrategy/_posts/en/2021-06-08-working-in-the-open-part-2.md

 With most collaboration platforms, whether it's SharePoint, Google Documents, etc., there usually is an option to let external contributors consult your documents and add comments but prevent them from making changes directly.
 This way, you remain in control of the main version but you enable people to stop by and provide feedback on a continuous basis.

-### Ensure privacy
+### Ensure Privacy

 Public servants who work with citizen data must take great care regarding the privacy of that data and never share it publicly.
 Working in the open by default is not a concept that applies when working on a citizen's files and data.

 But it doesn't mean that even these teams can't work openly on improving their processes and sharing how they overcomed challenges.
 As public servants, we should continuously strive to improve our processes, look for new ways of solving issues, and share the results of our researches, as long as they are unclassified.

-### Manage secrets
+### Manage Secrets

-In software development, certain parts of the code may be a corporate secret, such as a private key to a computer resource, passwords, etc.
+In software development, certain parts of the final code may be a corporate secret, such as a private key to a computer resource, passwords, etc.

 These must never be included in the public source code itself but rather be managed separately.